blliu/cs5finalproject/mainfilething.md

     # We set some variables to control the display and the event loop
-    RATE = 30             # number of loops per second to run, if possible! dt = 1.0/(1.0*RATE)   # the amount of time per loop (again, if possible) autocenter = True     # do you want vPython to keep the scene centered?
+    RATE = 30             # number of loops per second to run, if possible! dt = 1.0/(1.0*RATE)   # the amount of time per loop (again, if possible)

     # this is the main loop of the program! it's "time" or the "event loop"
     while True:
         rate(RATE)     # run no faster than RATE loops/second
+        autocenter = False    # do you want vPython to keep the scene centered?
         # +++++ start of all position updates: once per loop +++++

         flower1.pos = flower1.pos + flower1.vel*dt           # PHYSICS!
         flower2.pos = flower2.pos + flower2.vel*dt
         sheep.pos = sheep.pos + sheep.vel*dt

         # +++++ end of all once-per-loop position updates +++++